AJFaraday/Text-to-music/README.md

 By default, the rss feed will sonify the first 5 items of a feed, then begin again when an item is added.
 Initially developed and tested with the bbc news headlines feed, other rss feeds may be structured differently

-* Open ruby_interact.rb in puredata (make sure 'compute audio' is checked)
+* Open ruby_interact.pd in puredata (make sure 'compute audio' is checked)
 * `ruby scripts/rss-feed.rb`
 * Optionally:
   * Set a different rss feed by changing the default feed in config.yml